Daivasmara/Break-Time/README.md

 Created with only Vue.js!

 A simple app to reminds you to take a break every now and then!
-It'll open your selection of youtube video in a new tab, so please turn off pop-up blocker for this application tab only in your browser.
+Take a quick stretch and don't look at the screen.
+You just need to leave this app running, everytime the time passed it'll open your selection of youtube video in a new tab, so please turn off/white-list pop-up blocker for this application in your browser.
 You can try it live on https://dist-zxdnhnqlku.now.sh

 ## What You Can Do